 Raiatea is home to the tiare apetahi, one of the rarest flowers in the entire world.
 The flower only grows in Raiatea and only in the Temehani Plateau.
 To find it, you’ll need to hire a guide for the 6-7 hour hike (more details in the Raiatea Travel Guide).

-Legend has it that the rare flower’s hand shape is not nature’s coincidence.
-A long long time ago, a local women named Apetahi climbed to this very same plateau – killing herself and planting her hand in the ground in vain hopes of seeing long lost lover…
+Legend has it that the rare flower’s handshape is not nature’s coincidence.
+A long long time ago, a local woman named Apetahi climbed to this very same plateau – killing herself and planting her hand in the ground in vain hopes of seeing long lost lover…

-At this point, consider yourself part of an elite group that have seen this rare flower.
+At this point, consider yourself part of an elite group that has seen this rare flower.
 It is time to start sliding your way back down to civilization.

 The hike will take about 6-7 hours and your guide will bring a light lunch with him (full logistics in the Raiatea Travel Guide).
 After spotting one the rarest flowers in the world, take the rest of the day off and grab a cold beer in town or back at your pension.
 For dinner, head back to Uturoa and dine with the locals at one of the roulottes in front of the ferry quay.
 The legendary French Polynesian food trucks are fantastic for grabbing cheap meals of Tahitian fish dishes and Chinese chow mein.